 - G(x) has an odd number of terms

 Q9.While opening a TCP connection, the initial sequence number is to be derived using a time-of-day (ToD) clock that keeps running even when the host is down.
-The low order 32 bits of the counter of TOD clock is to be used for the initial sequence numbers.
+The low-order 32 bits of the counter of the TOD clock is to be used for the initial sequence numbers.
 The clock counter increments once per millisecond.
 The maximum packet lifetime is given to be 64s.

 Q10.
 In the RSA public key cryptosystem, the private and the public keys are (e, n) and (d, n) respectively, where n = p* and p and q are large primes.
 Besides, n is public and p and q are private.
 Let M be an integer such that 0 < M < nand φ(n) = (p − 1) (q − 1).
 Now consider the following equations.

 I. M' = Me mod n

 M = (M')d mod n